kunsip/SHIRA/Roadmap.md

-    Intention (Long Press, show Timeline of last few intentions) When in Intention (Simple Screen with Search Bar) Notes (Long Press, show Heatmap of last acccessed Notes) When in Notes (ZUI, calling notes to reduce user acroynm fatigue) Activity (Long Press, show Timeline)
+    Intention (Long Press, show Timeline of last few intentions) When in Intention (Simple Screen with Search Bar) Notes (Long Press, show Heatmap of last accessed Notes) When in Notes (ZUI, calling notes to reduce user acronym fatigue) Activity (Long Press, show Timeline)
         When in Activity